 After working for Saturday Night Live over more than two decades, Al Franken decided his next gig had to be pretty prestigious, too.
 However, instead of pursuing more roles in the entertainment industry, Franken set his sights on the political world.
 Franken was elected as a senator in Minnesota in 2008, a position he’s held ever since.

 Chunk from The Goonies doesn’t have to do the Truffle Shuffle anymore.
 Jeff Cohen, the child actor who starred as the pudgy character in the classic 80s film, is now a founding partner at Cohen Gardner LLP, a law firm in Beverly Hills.

 Jon Gosselin, father of sextuplets and former star of Jon & Kate Plus 8, is down one wife and a lot of clothes.
 Jon performed in a “sexy” male revue in Atlantic City for one very special evening, but mostly works as a cook and server at various restaurants in his native Pennsylvania.
-Want to make sure your marriage lasts?
-These 10 Pre-Marriage Solidifiers All Couples Agree On should have you set for life.

 Getting that golden ticket was just the beginning for Willy Wonka and the Chocolate Factory star Peter Ostrum.
 The man who embodied Charlie Bucket in the iconic film now works as a large animal veterinarian in upstate New York.

 After rebounding from bankruptcy and the end of the Hammer Pants trend, rapper MC Hammer reinvented himself away from the spotlight.
 While his ill-advised decision to create his own search engine didn’t pan out (it was called WireDoo, for starters), Hammer hasn’t given up his tech dreams, and currently works as an investor and consultant in the industry.